 - Paper Bag or Cardboard Box

-To prepare this alphabet activity, fill out the form below to get the printables in your inbox.
-After receiving the email, download and print the treasure chest and gold coins.
+To prepare this alphabet activity, click on the button below.
+Then, download and print the treasure chest and gold coins.
 I like to print my resources on white card stock, because it is more durable.
 But, you can use copy paper too.

 Next, laminate the gold coins so your kids can use them over and over.
 Then, cut the treasure chest and gold coins out.
 Finally, tape or glue the treasure chest on a paper bag or cardboard box (such as a small tissue box) and cut out its mouth.